12.1.2026

 A shared rental hut is a shared overnight accommodation where hikers sleep in the same space, usually shoulder-to-shoulder in bunk beds.

-There is a dry toilet near the hut.
+There is a dry toilet near the site.
 Please bring your own toilet paper.

-There are no waste containers by the cabin.
+There are no waste containers by the site.
 Visitors are advised to take their accumulated waste with them.

 Metsähallitus follows the principles of litter-free hiking.
 Visitors are adviced to bring their own waste out of the area.
-Read more about hiking without littering (nationalparks.fi).
+Read more about hiking without littering (luontoon.fi).

 Recycling point can be found at Kilpisjärvi Visitor Centre.